markusBayerbach/dns3l-core/doc/cli/README-en.txt

                                             and are stored there. i. e. within a project environment a configuration file created
-                                            by specialists used  passed with each command.
-    -v, --debug                             More information about how to run the command to find errors
+                                            by specialists used  passed with each command. the given file is search from working, home directory if it is a absolute path this is used -v, --debug                             More information about how to run the command to find errors
     -f, --force                             Allows data overwriting for many commands